pub struct LazyLock<T, F = fn() -> T> { /* private fields */ }Expand description

 §Poisoning

-If the initialization closure passed to LazyLock::new
+If the initialization closure passed to LazyLock::new panics, the lock will be poisoned.

 Once the lock is poisoned, any threads that attempt to access this lock (via a dereference

-or via an explicit call to force()
+or via an explicit call to force()) will panic.

-This concept is similar to that of poisoning in the std::sync::poison
+This concept is similar to that of poisoning in the std::sync::poison module.
+A key

-difference, however, is that poisoning in LazyLock
+difference, however, is that poisoning in LazyLock is unrecoverable.
+All future accesses of

-the lock from other threads will panic, whereas a type in std::sync::poison
+the lock from other threads will panic, whereas a type in std::sync::poison like

-allows recovery via PoisonError::into_inner()
+std::sync::poison::Mutex allows recovery via PoisonError::into_inner().

 §Examples

-Initialize static variables with LazyLock
+Initialize static variables with LazyLock.

 use std::sync::LazyLock;